FilecoinFoundationWeb/filecoin-foundation/src/content/blog/applications-are-open-for-filecoin-plus-notary-elections.md

 ---
 title: Applications are Open for Filecoin Plus Notary Elections
+slug: applications-are-open-for-filecoin-plus-notary-elections
 created-on: 2023-04-21T07:26:10.744Z
 updated-on: 2023-04-21T07:26:10.744Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
+featured: false
-f_description: This month, the Filecoin Plus program will kick off its third round of elections.
+description: This month, the Filecoin Plus program will kick off its third round of elections.
-f_featured: false
-f_image:
+image:
   url: /assets/images/0218-filpluselection.png
   alt: null
-f_post-date: 2022-02-21T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
-slug: applications-are-open-for-filecoin-plus-notary-elections
-date: 2023-10-18T16:17:17.455Z
+recommended-posts: []
+metadata: null
 ---

 This month, the Filecoin Plus program will kick off its third round of elections.
 Applications will be solicited from hundreds of community members and organizations, inviting them to join the Filecoin Network as Notaries.